akritisshetty/computational-statistics-lab/README.md

 ---

-If you find this repository helpful, please start it.
+If you find this repository helpful, please star it.
 Happy coding!